Rookies Gilbert and Kelenic lead Mariners past Rangers 9-5

 MOVING ON

-Mariners LHP Hector Santiago began serving his 80-game suspension for using a performance enhancing drug.
+Mariners RHP Hector Santiago began serving his 80-game suspension for using a performance enhancing drug.

 “Certainly, we relied on Hector to play a number of roles,” Mariners manager Scott Servais said.
 “We’re going to have to lean on our starting pitching to go deeper because we really don’t have a long man.
 Hector did a nice job when he was with us, but he’s no longer with us, so we’ll adjust.”